Student wearing glasses uses a tool to fix a bike wheel in the Bike Barn

 Program Info Session: April 24, 9 am: Register Here

-- Student Parent Childcare Grant Program applications are available for the 2024-25 academic year.
-The Graduate Student Child Care Grant (GSCCG) Program provides $1400 per quarter/$2100 per semester, beginning Fall 2024, to full-time graduate and professional students with children up to age 12, regardless of financial need.
+• The Graduate Student Child Care Grant (GSCCG) Program provides up to $5,675 per UC student per year.
+This includes $1,400 for Summer 2025 (if eligible) and $1,425 per quarter or $2,137/2,138 per semester, beginning Fall 2025, to full-time graduate and professional students with children from birth through age 12, regardless of financial need.
 The program is designed to offset actual costs incurred in childcare services.
 The GSCCG can be supplemented with additional funds from the Community Based Care Grant (CBCG) program for those students who demonstrate both financial and situational need.

 Students who successfully complete the program will be awarded $1,000 for research support.